ark-key/aqa-test/README.md

 - `npm run cy:open` to open Cypress in the interactive GUI
 - `npm run` to run tests from the CLI without the GUI

+## Documentation

+- Test Cases are located at `docs/test-cases`
+- Bug Reports are located at `docs/bug-reports`